 The amount provided by operating activities reflects net income adjusted for non-cash items and working capital changes.
 Adjustments to net income for non-cash items include depreciation and amortization, and share-based compensation expense.
-The decrease from the prior year primarily reflects working capital changes and the decline in net income as compared with the prior year.
+The increase from the prior year primarily reflects working capital changes, partially offset by the decline in net income as compared with the prior year.